jwodder/ratsnake/README.md

 - **Level Size** — Set the dimensions of the game level, choosing from small (38×8), medium (53×12), and large (76×19).

-The option configuration is saved to a file before starting a new game and is loaded back in on program startup.
-The location of this file depends on your
-OS:

-- Linux — `~/.local/share/ratsnake/options.json` or
-  `$XDG_DATA_HOME/ratsnake/options.json`
-- macOS — `~/Library/Application Support/ratsnake/options.json`
-- Windows — `%USERPROFILE%\AppData\Local\ratsnake\options.json`

 ### Key Bindings